Richard E. Clark

 Expert on computers and television in teaching, computers for corporate training and evaluation, criticism of computer use in education, learning from media, learning in distance education

-Dr. Richard Clark's interest is in the development of evidence-based practice for teaching complex knowledge to adults in school and at work.
-He specializes in reviews of research and best practice on strategies for human performance improvement including organizational gap analysis, the development of advanced expertise using cognitive task analysis, performance motivation and on current applications of instructional technology for instruction.
+Dr. Richard Clark is Emeritus Professor of Educational Psychology and Technology in the Rossier School of Education and Emeritus Clinical Research Professor of Surgery in the Keck School of Medicine.
+His interest is in the development of evidence-based practice for developing advanced expertise for children and adults in school and at work.
+He specializes in reviews of research and best practice on strategies for human performance improvement including organizational gap analysis, the development of advanced expertise using cognitive task analysis and fully guided teaching, performance motivation and on current applications of instructional technology for instruction and assessment.